-The beauty of the artistically-created ear prosthesis is that it is not detectable as a prosthetic replacement.
-The unwitting observer perceives it as a natural ear, because it has the same shape as the unaffected ear with the same soft fleshy look, curvilinear anatomical structures and vascular pink tones as the unaffected ear.
-However; creating highly life-like ear prostheses is a technique-sensitive specialty honed by experience, so choosing an ear prosthetics specialist is like selecting an ear reconstructive surgeon.
-In the United States ear prosthetics are offered by hospitals, clinics, dental offices, etc., but there are very, very few individuals truly skilled as artists, trained in silicone ear restoration and committed as credentialed career silicone facial prosthetics specialists.
-Like choosing a surgeon, the prosthetics candidate must be prepared to interview the artist-prosthetist and travel if necessary to find the very best results.
+The beauty of the artistically created ear prosthesis is that it is not detectable as a prosthetic replacement.
+The prosthetic ear looks just like a natural ear, because it has the same shape as the unaffected ear with the same soft fleshy look, identical anatomical structures, and coloration as the unaffected ear.
+However, creating highly life-like ear prostheses is a technique-sensitive specialty honed by experience, Therefore, choosing an ear prosthetics specialist is like selecting an ear reconstructive surgeon.
+In the United States there are diverse prosthetics practitioners, but there are very few individuals who are naturally talented as artists but who also trained in silicone facial prosthetics and dedicated to comprehensive prosthetic ear restoration.
+Like choosing a surgeon, the prosthetics candidate must be prepared to travel outside of their state to find the very best results.
 It cannot be over emphasized how important it is to see samples of the practitioner's ear prosthesis results.